Commercial building depreciation

 An office based or medical business will likely be claiming for partition walls, flooring, window dressings, reception counters, furniture, lunchroom fit-out and medical equipment.

 Some works may be considered Division 43 capital works deductions (where they are structural), and most depreciation deductions will likely be for Division 40 plant and equipment assets.

 How is depreciation on commercial property calculated?

 Depreciation is calculated differently for different types of commercial buildings.
 Buildings are classified according to their use, and the ATO has set out the depreciation rules for each building classification.
 Factors that vary according to classification include different qualifying periods, and different effective lives (and therefore rates of depreciation) for the buildings (Division 43), as well as the assets (Division 40).

 Overall, total depreciation claimable is still split between Division 43 (capital works) and Division 40 (plant and equipment).
 For Division 43 depreciation is calculated using a Prime Cost (or straight line) method, and whereas Division 40 assets can be depreciated using either the Prime Cost or Diminishing Value Method.
 Division 40 assets can also fall into low value pools during their effective life, allowing for maximum depreciation deductions earlier.

 Depreciation of Division 43 (Capital Works) using Prime Cost Method

 Division 43 refers to the capital works or built components of a property.
-This includes the all building materials used, non-removable assets such as kitchen counters, toilets etc. These assets are all depreciated using the Prime Cost Method.
+This includes all building materials used, non-removable assets such as kitchen counters, toilets etc. These assets are all depreciated using the Prime Cost Method.